-A tracker is a scoped version of Google Issue Tracker with custom branding (URL, logo, color theme) used by some open source projects.
-A tracker view shows only issues and components that belong to the tracker, allowing you to focus on work that is relevant to your project.
+A tracker is a scoped version of Google Issue Tracker used by some open source projects.
+A tracker view shows only issues and components that belong to the tracker, letting you focus on work that is relevant to your project.
+Trackers can also have custom branding with a unique URL, logo, and color theme.

 Features